WELCOME TO TOM STARK’S WEBSITE

 tomstarkinlansing.com

-the years since then.
-Some materials were for church membership classes, or for
+2002, and from the years since then.
+Some materials were for church membership

-the Board of Elders, Consistory, or the congregation.
-Some were prepared for
+classes, or for the Board of Elders, Consistory, or the congregation.
+Some were

-the Classis of South Grand Rapids (Reformed Church in America- R.C.A.), and
+prepared for the Classis of South Grand Rapids (Reformed Church in America-

-many were in response to issues and needs in the R.C.A.
-Some are from documents
+R.C.A.), and many were in response to issues and needs in the R.C.A.
+Some are

 ("copyright") and on some of the documents only to protect me from